 Mixing the Dip Together

 - While the lemon and garlic are roasting mince the shallots, drain and squeeze the spinach and drain the artichokes

-- In a large mixing bowl add the shallots, spinach, artichokes, cheeses, seasonings, roasted garlic and roasted lemon.
+- In a large mixing bowl add the shallots, spinach, artichokes, cheeses, seasonings, roasted garlic, roasted lemon and juice from ½ fresh lemon.
 Mix well

 - Scoop the roasted garlic spinach artichoke dip into a baking dish and bake for 25 minutes.
 Stir the dip 1-2 times during the cooking process.
 Remove from the oven when the dip is hot and bubbly.
 Serve with chips, crackers, veggies or dippers of your choice.
 Enjoy!